Evertras/simple-homemanager/04-explain-outputs-function.md

 ## The `outputs` function

-Ok, let's finally get back to our `outputs` field.
+Ok, let's finally get back to our `outputs` attribute.
 Specifically, the first line.

 ```nix